-In terms of your computer equipment, I highly recommend that you have broadband access.
-The course lectures are delivered in streaming format and most weeks you will need to view as much about 90 minutes of these lectures.

-You will also need a reasonably good Internet connection.
-I do NOT recommend trying to take this class with only a smart phone or tablet connection.
-For one thing, most of the lecture files are in Flash format which will not play on many portable devices.
+- 1. Burke, Christian and Dunn, World History: The Big Eras: A Compact History of Humankind for Teachers and Students (University of California, 2012) 2nd edition. - 2.
+Robert B. Marks, The Origins of the Modern World (Rowan and Littlefield, 2007).
+Please note that you need the 2nd edition.
+The first edition is missing an important final chapter. - 3.
+I recommend that you have a reliable form of access to the internet.
+The course lectures are delivered in streaming format and most weeks you will need to view as much about 90 minutes of these lectures. - 4.
+You will also need a reliable computer.
+I do NOT recommend trying to take this class using only a smart phone or tablet.
+For one thing, most of the lecture files are in Flash format which will NOT play on many portable devices.
 Though I will help you with some of the specific software, including Google Earth, you are on your own with any technical problems, including the speed of your Internet connection or the processing power of your computer.